 119. The applicant has also supplied a compositional analysis for the fruit and peel tissue from the QCAV-4 GM banana plants and of fruit and peel tissue derived from its non-GM Grand Nain counterpart (GN212-12) as a control.
 Samples were analysed for the content of proximates (moisture, total fat, total protein, ash, carbohydrates and energy); minerals (magnesium, manganese and potassium); and vitamins (ascorbic acid and pyridoxine).
 While there were statistical differences in the levels of some of the analytes between QCAV-4 GM and non-GM banana fruit and peel datasets, most mean values for proximates, vitamins and minerals from fruit and peel were within the compositional range reported in the literature.
 Further, the fact that no consistent pattern was observed indicates that the expression of the inserted expression cassettes did not impact the nutritional composition of fruit and peel in the QCAV-4 GM banana.
 The samples in this study were taken from the 5th and 6th ratoon crop of the GM and non-GM banana plants at a time when TR4 would have already had adverse effects on the non-GM banana plants, meaning that differences between QCAV-4 GM and non-GM samples could have resulted from the diseased state of the non-GM banana plants.
 Taken together, it is highly unlikely that any differences observed would have an adverse nutritional impact on people and other organisms consuming the QCAV-4 GM banana fruit or peel.
-As noted earlier, matters relevant to human food safety of the fruit and other products from the QCAV-4 GM banana plants are being assessed by FSANZ.
-Furthermore, the GM bananas are unlikely to be a primary source of food for animals and therefore they are likely to consume it only as a small proportion of their diet.
-As such, slight differences in composition from non-GM bananas are unlikely to have an adverse impact.
+As noted earlier, matters relevant to human food safety of the fruit and other products from the QCAV-4 GM banana plants is assessed by FSANZ.